Skip to content

 Acts 2:1-12

 Why were there ‘religous Jews from every nation under heaven’ on that Shavuot festival?
-Because when Shavuot was celebrated within Moses’ sacrificial system, as Jews did before the destruction of the Second Temple, this festival required observant Jews to offer sacrifices at the Temple in Jerusalem (as also did Passover and Sukkot).
+Because when Shavuot was celebrated within Moses’ sacrificial system, as Jews did before the destruction of the Second Temple, this festival required observant Jews to offer sacrifices at the Temple in Jerusalem (as also did Passover/Pesach and Sukkot).

 So the Holy Spirit (Ruach HaKodesh) descended and the disciples of Yeshua could then speak in the many languages of the Roman Empire.